 How NIRS is used in brain-computer interfaces

 Imagine a person wearing a Brite and playing a demanding video game.
 This video game is difficult, and the mental workload is increasing drastically.
-Changes in blood volume, or hemodynamic changes, which are associated with the increase in workload is registered using the Brite.
-The signals that the Brite is measuring are sent in real-time to an analysis system.
-This system gages the increase in mental workload, and subsequently lowers the difficulty of the video game by 5%.
+Changes in blood volume, or hemodynamic changes, which are associated with the increase in workload are registered using the Brite.
+The signals that the Brite is measuring are sent in real time to an analysis system.
+This system gauges the increase in mental workload and subsequently lowers the difficulty of the video game by 5%.
 This is an example of a NIRS-based brain-computer interface (BCI), in which physiological signals detected from the brain are translated and used to control an output device (like a computer).
 This blog will expand on how a NIRS-based BCI works and what researchers have made possible using NIRS-based BCI.

 How it works